gumuxiansheng/MIT6.824/README.md

 # MIT 6.824 - Spring 2020

+This is a notebook on study MIT 6.284.

-The source code will be private, however, some thoughts may be inoffensive.
+**About the lab:** The source code will be private, however, some thoughts may be inoffensive.

 ## [Lab 1: MapReduce][lab1]

 This lab should build a MapReduce system, which may like below:
 ![MapReduce](https://github.com/gumuxiansheng/MIT6.824Labs/blob/master/docImg/2020-04-18-16-43-48.png?raw=true)
-*ImageSourceï¼šDean, J., & Ghemawat, S. (2008).
+*ImageSource: Dean, J., & Ghemawat, S. (2008).
 MapReduce: Simplified data processing on large clusters.
 Communications of the ACM, 51(1), 107â€“113. https://doi.org/10.1145/1327452.1327492*

 The key is to complete the code for master and worker.
 While running, the master should keep trace of all the tasks and assign a proper one to the worker when requested.
 The tasks should be "map" task or "reduce" task, and "reduce" task should be run after all the "map" tasks finished.